 Jim: Now the fun part is spending.

 Jim: So you’ve mentioned that.
-So how do we get to the spending part - the fun part - the whee part (laughter)?
+So how do we get to the spending part - the fun part - the “Weee!” part?

-Dave: Well, what we did in Financial Peace Junior was we put the chore chart in there for your refrigerator, so it’s dry-erase, so you can check off the chores.
+Dave: Well, what we did inwas we put the chore chart in there for your refrigerator, so it’s dry-erase, so you can check off the chores.
 Then you have that payday, so work equals money.
 Then when you have the payday, you divide the money into three categories.
-There’s three envelopes in there - an envelope that says saving, an envelope that says giving, and an envelope that says spending.
+There’s three envelopes in there - an envelope that says “Saving”, an envelope that says “Giving”, and an envelope that says “Spending”.
 So you get to spend your spending money.
 Now here’s where parents that are little too hardcore need to really have a lot of grace - let them blow their spending money.

 Jim: Yeah.
 A lot of...